 If a transgender woman says “I am a woman,” then critics could fire back by saying “No you’re not.
-You don’t have a uterus or XX chromosomes,” which would technically be correct.
-But if a transgender woman said “I want to be a woman,” that wouldn’t be accurate either.
+You don’t have a functioning uterus or XX chromosomes,” which would technically be correct.
+But if a transgender woman said “I want to be a woman,” that wouldn’t be the whole story either.
 A transgender woman doesn’t simply like the idea of being female, her neural architecture means she is female.

 It’s In Your Genes

 Every nucleus in your body contains a set of DNA strands collectively called your genome.
 It’s split into chunks called genes which are bits of biological information telling your body what to be.
 Genes code for things like eye colour, tongue length, heritable diseases etc. and although it’s not as simple as "one gene = one feature", the basic principle is that your genes play a major role in determining your personal features.

 The same is true with diseases.
 Sickle-cell anemia is more common in Afro-Carribean people and cystic fibrosis is more common among Europeans, but white people still get sickle-cell anemia and black people still get cystic fibrosis.
 Certain groups may have a higher allele frequency overall, but on an individual basis you can’t tell anything about a person’s geographical region from their genome.

-Obviously there isn't one country where black people come from, but there is an obvious biological difference between people of different skin colour...they look different!
-Black and white people's genes are obviously causing differences in appearance, so doesn't that mean there is a genetic difference between black and white people after all?
+There is an obvious biological difference between people of different skin colour...they look different.
+Duh.
+Black and white people's genes are obviously causing variations in appearance, so doesn't that mean there is a genetic difference between black and white after all?

-Well, technically yes.
+Well, strictly speaking, yes.
 There are several genes which work together to define skin colour but the primary one is called MC1R and I'm going to use that as a shorthand for the whole collection.
 MC1R alleles tell your skin what colour to be, so yes black and white people do have different versions of one particular gene.
 But that is the only difference.
-MC1R doesn't code for anything else about the person, not even hair or eye colour.
+MC1R doesn't seem to code for anything else, not even hair or eye colour.

 The colour of your skin is unrelated to the rest of your genome and that’s crucially important.
 You can genetically determine (with reasonable accuracy) if a person is black or white by looking at their MC1R, but that’s all the gene tells you.
-There is no other physiological or neurological feature black people have that white people don’t or vice versa.
-Two black people (people with the same MC1R allele) can otherwise have totally different genomes while a white and black person (people with different MC1R alleles) can otherwise be genetically identical.
+There is no other physiological or neurological feature black people have that white people don’t.
+Two black people (people with the same MC1R allele) can otherwise have totally different genomes while a white and black person (people with different MC1R alleles) can be almost genetically identical.

-You can’t be white on the surface but internally black because “internally black” doesn’t mean anything.
-Your black or white characteristic is exclusively external and unrelated to everything else about your body.
-Black people's brains are no different to white people's brains so I'm afraid the word "trans-racial" is not an actual thing as far as Biology is concerned.
+You can’t be white on the surface but internally black because “internally black” doesn’t mean anything physiologically.
+Your black or white characteristic is exclusively external and unrelated to everything else about your anatomy.
+Black people's brains are no different to white people's brains, and so I'm afraid the word "trans-racial" is not an actual thing as far as Biology is concerned.